-In those instances where a student receives information from an enrollment specialist which may have an impact upon the graduation requirements or application of credits toward graduation, the student is advised to secure such commitment in writing.
-It is further advised that such commitment be retained by the student until the sequence of events is such that it would be no longer necessary to demonstrate the establishment of such a commitment.
+If a student receives information from an enrollment specialist which may have an impact upon the student's graduation requirements or application of credits toward graduation, the student is advised to secure the information in writing.
+It is further advised that this documentation be retained by the student.

-■ Commencement
+Commencement

-An integral part of the student's experience in college is commencement.
+Commencement is an integral part of the student's experience in college.
 The commencement is held at the conclusion of the spring semester.
 Any student of the college who has completed all the necessary requirements for a degree, diploma, or a certificate requiring 15 or more semester hours is eligible to participate.
 Additionally, any student of Southeastern Community College is eligible to participate in commencement if there is a clear indication made to the registrar by the student at the beginning of the spring semester that necessary requirements will be completed prior to the beginning of the next fall semester.

-■ Graduation with Honors
+Graduation with Honors